 They will pick you because of who you are.

 Sure, some people will pass you by – because you are not right for them, and that is ok.

 When you have a group of people that seek you out because of what you have to offer – you are building a tribe not a crowd.

 Leave Your School Days Behind

-It’s time to stop hiding behind the veil of conformity – don’t allow them to cause you to get stuck in business stagnation.
+It's time to stop hiding behind the veil of conformity – don't allow other people to cause you to get stuck in business stagnation.